benjamin-t-brown/zag2000/README.md

 # ZAG 2000

-The classic game of centipede with a locamotive skin.
+The classic game of centipede with a locamotive skin's worth of gameplay tweaks.

 The web version of this game is available here: https://benjamin-t-brown.github.io/zag2000/